angarsky/diveintopython/learn/statements.md

 Simple statements are essential to programming in Python and are often used in combination with more complex statements to create robust programs and applications.

-To learn more about simple statements and how they can be used in Python, check out the [official Python documentation](https://www.python.org/) or consult with a professional Python programmer.

 ## Expression statements